owulveryck/blog/content/post/cucumber.md

 #### The developer point of view
 And as a developer, I'm thinking about using [vagrant-aws](https://github.com/mitchellh/vagrant-aws) to perform the tasks.
+All the implementation will be based on a Vagrant file and a provisioning script.
+The vagrant file will be evaluated by `vagrant up` on CLI (aka in the real world, by the end user) and the same vagrant file will be evaluated within my cucumber scripts.

+__Therefore I can say that I am doing BDD/TDD for a configuration management and provisioning.__

 ## The basic _feature_